-In my opinion, Vellum has many pros and here are the five major ones:
+In my opinion, Vellum has many pros and here are the four major ones:

 One of the best features of Vellum is how fast it is!
 Personalised interiors can be formatted relatively quickly according to the author’s preferences.
 Once formatted, both digital and print files are generated in seconds.
-Changes, such as adding/deleting/moving pages, adding headers and changing print book size etc. are easy to make.
+Changes, such as adding/deleting/moving pages and changing fonts are easy to make.
 Both digital and print files can be tweaked and regenerated as many times as necessary (within Vellum Press, which produces unlimited ebooks and paperbacks).

-Book interiors are completely customisable within Vellum.
+Book contents are completely customisable within Vellum.
 Front and back matter can be personalised according to the author’s preferences.
-Options include:

 - Dedication page